gAlexander77/recipe-application/backend/README.md

 node_modules in Nodejs projects, but needs a little more setup across systems

 On windows:

-PS ...\backend> python3 -m venv .venv
+  python3 -m venv .venv
-PS ...\backend> .\.venv\Scripts\activate
+  .\.venv\Scripts\activate
-(.venv) PS ...\backend> python3 -m pip install -r requirements.txt
+  python3 -m pip install -r requirements.txt

 On Linux/MacOS:

-user@host$ python3 -m venv .venv
+  python3 -m venv .venv
-user@host$ source .venv/bin/activate # zsh, csh, fish also supported
-(.venv) user@host$ python3 -m pip install -r requirements.txt
+  source .venv/bin/activate # zsh, csh, fish also supported python3 -m pip install -r requirements.txt

 check to see if it works:
   python3 -m flask --app api run

 after you're done, and don't want to be in the virtual env anymore